Vladimir Kovalyov: Career

 Kovalyov placed second behind his British rival John Curry at the 1976 Winter Olympics.
 However, Kovalyov's short and free programs were filled with mistakes and the audience was displeased when the results were announced that he had placed ahead of such skaters as Toller Cranston and Jan Hoffmann.
 Kovalyov went on to win the gold at the World Championships in 1977 and 1979, and he was also the winner of the European Championships in 1975.

 While Kovalyov entered the 1980 season as a top contender for the 1980 Lake Placid Olympics title, he was clearly poorly trained, overweight and uninspired.
 As a result, his jumps had become too inconsistent.
 For example, weeks prior to the Olympics, Kovalyov had placed 3rd at the 1980 European Championships with poor short and free programs, far behind his chief rivals, Robin Cousins and Jan Hoffmann.
 Once in Lake Placid, skating officials and news reporters took note of the fact that Kovalyov, perhaps unmotivated and skeptical of his chances, missed most of the practice sessions.
 When he did show up, he was even unable to complete basic jumps.
-After observing his practices, an American reporter asked Kovalyov at the pre-competition press conference, "Aside from the fact that you are the best-looking male skater in the competition, do you think you have what it takes to win here?", Kovalyov burst out of the conference, never to be seen in public again as a competitor.
+After observing his practices, an American reporter asked Kovalyov at the pre-competition press conference, "Aside from the fact that you are the best-looking male skater in the competition, do you think you have what it takes to win here?"
+Kovalyov burst out of the conference, never to be seen in public again as a competitor.
 The Soviet officials soon withdrew him from the competition after placing 5th in compulsory figures.
 Kovalyov retired from competitive skating, and began his career as a skating coach.

 Kovalyov, along with his chief student, Kira Ivanova, were both considered high risks for defecting to the West.
 Kovalyov also coached Natalia Lebedeva and Maria Butyrskaya, when her first coach, Sergei Volkov, died of cancer.

-Life in America

-After living for 30 years in the United States, Kovalev lashed out at the country:

-It is difficult to convince them [Americans] of something, because, as (satirist writer Mikhail) Zadornov said, they are stupid.

-They only know how to go on vacation to the Bahamas or Mexico.
-They don't know geography.
-They don't even try to learn something new.
-They are only interested in America.
-They are very limited people.
-We are different.

-They don't like us because we are different.
-We don't like them either.
-They have gay parades, same-sex marriages.
-Do you like it?
-No. Do I like it?
-No.

-And they welcome it.
-They have transgender children.
-Yes, live as you want, but do not touch us.

-I am not a mouthpiece for the first or second channel, although I would love to watch Vladimir Solovyov's programs, but it's too late.
-I have my own opinion, but I know for sure: we are different.